The versatility of a single system that can heat or cool an entire house is one reason many people consider a home heat pump.

-A heat pump can be installed in most houses, but the type of system and its efficiency may vary depending on specific aspects of your home’s condition and the climate.
-The fact that heat pump systems designed for both ducted and ductless installation improves the versatility of this type of home heating and cooling system.
+A heat pump can be installed in most houses, but the type of system and its efficiency may vary, depending on specific aspects of your home’s condition and the climate.
+The fact that heat pump systems are designed for both ducted and ductless installation improves the versatility of this type of home heating and cooling system.

 Heat pumps are very popular for heating small houses or additions that don’t have existing ductwork.
 But heat pumps' efficiency has made them appealing to homeowners of larger houses, as well.
 In this instance, a whole house heat pump can prove to be the most practical choice.